Daphne-Tang/Baltimore-City-Public-School-Kindergarten-Readiness-Assessment/README.md

 Approximately 50% of schools fall into the "Medium Physiosocial Development" category.
 About 12.5% of schools are in the "Low Physiosocial Development" cluster and about 37.5% in the "High Physiosocial Development" cluster.
 In other words, about two thirds of Baltimore Public Schools are in clusters that represent below average physiosocial development.

+The following two charts show the average z-scores for each variable with respect to each cluster:

 #### Cluster Visualization 1 - Readiness
 ![alt text](https://github.com/Daphne-Tang/Baltimore-City-Public-School-Kindergarten-Readiness-Assessment/blob/main/Screenshots/Readiness%20Cluster%20Chart.png)